Donate & Volunteer

 How many books or other items can I donate?

 Please limit your donations to two boxes at a time, or about 25 books/items.
 We are very limited on storage space and staff time.
+Please go through each item and ensure it meets the guidelines below.
+When you drop off your books, please provide your own bag/box.
+We can not unload your books and give you back your container.

 What items can I donate?